The Swallows of Kabul: Plot

 Atiq doesn't know what to do with himself.
 He loves Zunaira but she refuses to run away.
 If he runs away with her, they will be caught for sure.
 His wife sees that he is in love and tell him to go to Zunaira and escape.
 He leaves for the jail, starts to pray and falls asleep.
 Musarrat comes in and wakes him up.
-She tell him that she is going to take Zunaira's place and die instead of her because she is so happy to see him with this much emotion and she will die within a few weeks anyway.
+She tells him that she is going to take Zunaira's place and die instead of her because she is so happy to see him with this much emotion and she will die within a few weeks anyway.
 He asks her not to do it, but she keeps trying to convince him.